-Content is designed to provide the basic concepts of patient care, including consideration for the physical and psychological needs of the patient and family.
-Routine and emergency patient care procedures will be described, as well as infection control procedures using standard precautions.
-The role of the radiographer in patient education will be identified.
+Content provides the concepts of optimal patient care, including consideration for the physical and psychological needs of the patient and family.
+Routine and emergency patient care procedures are described, as well as infection control procedures using standard precautions.
+The role of the radiographer in patient education is identified.